square-bit/laravel-pt-localization/contributing.md

 Contributions are welcome and will be fully credited.

-Contributions are accepted via Pull Requests on [Github](https://github.com/square-bit/localization).
+Contributions are accepted via Pull Requests on [Github](https://github.com/square-bit/laravel-pt-localization).

 ## Pull Requests

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.

 - **Document any change in behaviour** - Make sure the `readme.md` and any other relevant documentation are kept up-to-date.